aesalazar/AsteroidsWasm/readme.md

 - Asteroids.Blazor.Electron - Similar to the above Blazor Server project but running inside [Electron](https://www.electronjs.org/) to execute the code as a Desktop application.

+- Asteroids.Blazor.Maui - Similar to the Blazor WASM project but instead uses [Blazor Hybrid MAUI](https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid/?view=aspnetcore-7.0) to host the same game engine as a desktop or mobile app (see below for more info).

 - Asteroids.BlazorComponents - Blazor Class Library that contains the actual game engine instantiated object and associated HTML and JavaScript bridge to allow rendering in the browser.

 ## General Notes

 All applications are written in Visual Studio and can be launch simply by doing `Debug -> Start New Instance`.
 All are fully functional in terms of sound and keyboard support.

-Note that the Blazor, WinForms .NET 6 and Wpf .NET 6 projects require Visual Studio 2022 or the latest Visual Studio Code to edit and compile; otherwise it can be done via Command Line.
+Note that the Blazor, WinForms .NET 7 and Wpf .NET 7 projects require Visual Studio 2022 or the latest Visual Studio Code to edit and compile; otherwise it can be done via Command Line.

-Performance varies among the technologies with WinForms in .NET 6 being the clear winner for desktop and Firefox for Blazor/Web.
-Wpf in .NET 6 is a close second for desktop, however, the UWP app is also quite fast and has better sound support in that more then one can play at a time, out of the box.
+Performance varies among the technologies with WinForms in .NET 7 being the clear winner for desktop and Firefox for Blazor/Web.
+Wpf in .NET 7 is a close second for desktop, however, the UWP app is also quite fast and has better sound support in that more then one can play at a time, out of the box.
+The new MAUI app is also quite fast and maybe even the fastest but would require a more scientific analysis to really make the call.

-## .NET 6 Notes
+## .NET 7 Notes

-All .NET 6 applications including Blazor are tested on version `6.0.400` of the SDK so remember to have it installed.
+All .NET 7 applications including Blazor are tested on version `7.0.102` of the SDK so remember to have it installed.
 You can check what versions are installed (you can have multiple) by entering in a command prompt:

 `dotnet --info` or `dotnet --version`